-- Overwrite the root Web.config of the module with the Web.config found in any of the built-in modules' root of this fork by Erik Oppedijk (or if you're reading this from the future where the fork is already incorporated into the main source, you can just use it instead - and BTW congrats, time traveller!).
+- Overwrite the root Web.config of the module with the Web.config found in any of the built-in modules' root, contributed by Erik Oppedijk (if you're reading this from the future where the fork is already incorporated into the main source, you can just use it instead - and BTW congrats, time traveller!).
 This will restore the broken IntelliSense for Razor templates.

 - Remove the following sections from static folder Web.configs (e.g. Script, Styles, Content):

 <appSettings> <add key="webpages:Enabled" value="false" /> </appSettings> <system.web> <httpHandlers> <!-- iis6 - for any request in this location, return via managed static file handler --> <add path="*" verb="*" type="System.Web.StaticFileHandler" /> </httpHandlers> </system.web>

 - If you're using VS 2012 IntelliSense in MVC 5 Razor templates won't work at all.
 To add IntelliSense support you should install ASP.NET and Web Tools 2013.1 for Visual Studio 2012.
 With VS 2013 you won't experience any issues.

 - Change OrchardVersion to 1.8 in the Module.txt file.

 - Finally: make use of 1.8's awesome paradigm shift, The Shift: we now store every content part data in the InfosetPart too: this is a huge performance boost.
 Read Bertrand's blogpost on how to shift your modules.
 Also the Orchard Dojo Library has some snippets for the infoset Store()/Retrieve() calls (look for opropstoreretrieve and oproprecordstoreretrieve) so you don't have to write them.